isaofllms/isaOfLlms/README.md

 # The Information Security Awareness of Large Language Models

 ## Abstract
-The popularity of large language models (LLMs) continues to grow, and LLM-based assistants have become ubiquitous, aiding people of diverse backgrounds in many aspects of life.
-Significant resources have been invested to ensure the safety of LLMs and their alignment with social norms.
-Information security awareness (ISA) is an important safety aspect.
-ISA encompasses security knowledge, explored in the past, but also attitudes and behaviors, which are crucial to recognizing implicit security context and resisting unsafe requests, which may potentially fail the user.
-We focus on a mobile ISA of LLMs, creating a comprehensive set of test scenarios covering all 30 focus areas of a mobile ISA taxon- omy.
-Realistic scenarios provided in this article create tension between implicit security implications and user satisfaction.
-Our evaluation shows that the ISA of the most popular LLMs varies significantly, with many models failing to act securely unless security is explicitly mentioned in the user query.
-We also observe that the system prompt can greatly affect ISA.
-Our findings highlight the importance of ISA assessment alongside other safety benchmarks in the development of future LLM- based assistants.
+The popularity of large language models (LLMs) continues to grow, and LLM-based assistants have become ubiquitous.
+Information security awareness (ISA) is an important yet underexplored safety aspect of LLMs.
+ISA encompasses LLMs' security knowledge, which has been explored in the past, as well as attitudes and behaviors, which are crucial to LLMs' ability to understand the implicit security context and reject the unsafe requests that are potentially causing the LLM to fail the user.
+We present an automated method for measuring the ISA of LLMs, which covers all 30 security topics in a mobile ISA taxonomy, using realistic scenarios that create tension between implicit security implications and user satisfaction.
+Applying this method to leading LLMs, we find that most of the popular models exhibit only medium to low levels of ISA, exposing their users to cybersecurity threats.
+Smaller variants of the same model family are significantly riskier, while newer versions show no consistent ISA improvement, suggesting that providers are not actively working toward mitigating this issue.
+These results reveal a widespread vulnerability affecting current LLM deployments: the majority of popular models, and particularly their smaller variants, may systematically endanger users.
+We propose a practical mitigation: incorporating our security awareness instruction into model system prompts to help LLMs better detect and reject unsafe requests.

 ## Repository Structure

 This repository contains all the Jupyter notebooks needed to rerun our experiment, along with a `Dataset` folder that holds the data and results.

+### Helper modules

+We use four Python modules to improve the modularity and robustness of these experiments:

+*config.py* — Centralizes global variables (paths, seeds, flags, experiment settings).

+*clients.py* — Adapters for all client/providers (unified call interface, retries/rate-limits).

+*generation.py* —

+- Maintains a model registry that maps each model_id → provider/client.

+- Helper utilities for generating model answers with or without a modified system prompt.

+*tagging.py* —

+- Helper utilities for tagging model answers (with/without modified system prompt).

+- Defines two global lists: (i) an extended judge-selection phase, and (ii) the final tagging phase after judges have been determined.

 Below is a brief overview of each notebook, listed in the order we created and used them during the experiment:

 **1. Create Dataset With 10 Models**